akerlytics/akerlytics.github.io/_pages/en/about.md

 > A group of experts in political science and law prepared a comprehensive 45-page policy brief on the proposed amendments to the International Health Regulations (2005) and the WHO's pandemic treaty/agreement (WHO CA+).
 This brief provides a professional overview of the proposed legal instruments.
 It also presents a historical account of mistakes made during the COVID pandemic, describes attempts to establish these mistakes as accepted norms, and provides valuable insights on how to correct course before it's too late.
 The central points of the brief are summarized below for your convenience.

 > It is noteworthy in this context that the WHO only has full control over roughly a quarter of its own budget.
-The rest consists of earmarked voluntary participate by its funders.
+The rest consists of earmarked voluntary contribute by its funders.
 If agreed upon, some of the IHR (2005) amendments would enable the special interests that have compromised the organisation (see e.g. Cohen & Carter 2010) to standardise and impose how states and even non-state actors worldwide shall respond to public health emergencies and approach a variety of global health matters in general.